marcinwiacek/pl1/readme.md

 This project was initially separated into general stages, in every please expect many iterations:

-* Stage 1 - simulating things in software (HTML page, on the beginning very primitive version, later updates with memory protecting / MMU, virtual memory, etc.)
+* Stage 1 - simulating things in software (HTML page, on the beginning very primitive, later updated with memory protecting / MMU, virtual memory, etc.)
 * Stage 2 - simulating things in software (VHDL, maybe already with pipelines, multicore and asynchronous design)
 * Stage 3 - creating real hardware

 I don't have plans for replacing the most popular ISAs (there are milions of people behind them and in the end the most important is not ISA, but software working on it).
-It is possible, that stage number 3 will happen in far future... but if project goals will be achieved, maybe it will be possible to create secure and effective embedded devices.
+It is possible, that stage number 3 will happen in far future... but if project goals will be achieved, maybe it will be possible at least creating secure and effective embedded devices.
 Who knows?

 # About author